Microsoft-Build-2016/CodeLabs-Data/Module2-GainInsights/README.md

 1. Now, click **New compute** button on the toolbar and select **HDInsight cluster** from the drop down menu.
 You should see the JSON template for creating the *HDInsight cluster linked service* in the right pane.

-    **Note**: Alternatively, you can use a [On Demand HDInsight cluster](https://azure.microsoft.com/en-us/documentation/articles/data-factory-compute-linked-services/#azure-hdinsight-on-demand-linked-service), but it will take around 15 minutes to create the cluster when running the Data Factory.
+    > **Note**: Alternatively, you can use a [On Demand HDInsight cluster](https://azure.microsoft.com/en-us/documentation/articles/data-factory-compute-linked-services/#azure-hdinsight-on-demand-linked-service), but it will take around 15 minutes to create the cluster when running the Data Factory.
 Use this approach only if the provided cluster is not available and make sure to specify the proper password.

 1. Update the setting placeholders as shown in the snippet below.
-Replace the **<****hdiclustername****>** placeholder with the name you used when running the **Setup.cmd** script.
+Replace the **<****hdiclustername****>** placeholder with the name you used when running the **Setup.cmd** script or with manual steps.

 	````JavaScript
 	{